 The Baby Steps cover everything from saving for emergencies, paying off debt, and investing to saving for your kid’s college fund, paying off your home, and building wealth so you can give generously.

 With each step, you’ll feel the stress and worry fall away as you journey toward financial contentment.

 Speaking of contentment . . .
 They say the grass is greener on the other side.
 But the truth is, if you’re taking care of your own lawn, you don’t even notice the neighbor’s.
 Want to know why?
 Contentment.

-If you want to get rid of financial stress, you’ve got to do things differently than what you’re doing now.
-And it all starts with addressing your “want-itis.”
-Keeping up with the Joneses doesn’t actually lead to contentment.
-It will only get you further into debt.
-(It’s true.)
+If you want to get rid of financial stress, you’ve got to do things differently than the way you’re doing things right now.
+And it all starts with addressing your “want-itis” (the urge to buy things just because you want them).
+Keeping up with the Joneses on social media won’t actually lead to contentment.
+It will only get you further and further into debt.

 Learn what triggers your want-itis and start limiting your exposure to that thing.
 (Yup, I’m looking at you, social media!)
 If waking up and scrolling through social media is a habit that leads you to your next purchase, it might be time to take a break.

 No matter what kind of financial stress you’re going through, there’s always hope!
 And I’m here to help you take your next step.
 You can achieve financial security by overcoming your hang-ups around money.
 That’s exactly what I want to help you with in my upcoming book, Know Yourself, Know Your Money.
 Preorder your copy and get over $50 in free bonus items, including the audiobook, e-book, and an exclusive video lesson from me!